pjjozefowicz/cointracker-backend/README.md

 1. Run docker-compose up in folder which contains the `docker-compose.yaml` file listed below
 2. Open localhost:3000 in your browser
+3. If you see 404 page after authorization with Auth0 make sure that port 3000 is present in redirect url

 Here is the `docker-compose.yaml` that powers the whole setup.